DevelopMeg/ready-for-weather/README.md

 # ready-for-weather

-> This is my the newest and the best project, which contain all aspects I learned from feedback, which received after complete the recruitment task.
+>  This is my old project, but shows progress of my skills

 #### This is an application, which let check weather